Algorithmic Approaches for Identifying the Trade-off between Pessimism and Optimism in a Stochastic Fixed Charge Facility Location Problem

 Cooperative locker locations games

-More and more people are ordering products online, having their parcels delivered to their homes.
-This leads to more congestion, which negatively impacts the environment as well as public health and safety.
-To reduce these negative impacts, carriers can use parcel lockers to consolidate and serve their customers.
-The implementation of a locker network can, … Read more
+More and more people order products online and have parcels delivered to their homes.
+This leads to more congestion, negatively impacting the environment, public health, and safety.
+Carriers can use parcel lockers to consolidate and serve their customers to reduce these negative impacts.
+The implementation of a locker network can, however, be financially challenging.
+To … Read more

 Distributionally Robust Disaster Relief Planning under the Wasserstein Set